grep /proc/partitions major minor #blocks name 202 0 10485760 xvda 202 1 10484719 xvda1

 This documentation does not cover all use-cases.
 Resizing a partition and/or filesystem always has a risk of data loss, and as such it is always recommended to backup the data on the Volume before any action.
-Feel free to contact Customer Support if you have any questions or concerns.
+Feel free to contact our support team if you have any questions or concerns.

 On the Cloud server, check the current size of the Volume to be extended: